Fabrics & Printing

 At Selkie Patterns we do our best to provide you with a stylish and sustainable wardrobe.
 We feel a responsibility to source healthy, ethical materials as best as we can.
 All of our own fabrics are printed in the UK (some in Sheffield and some in London), but the raw fabrics are imported.
-The other fabrics we stock are from wholesalers we trust to deliver beautiful fabrics that are ethical, organic, or both.
+Any other fabrics we would stock are from wholesalers we trust to deliver beautiful fabrics that are ethical, organic, or both.

 At the moment there is no perfect fabric, supplier or factory that combines everything we ideally want from a fabric.
 When you buy a fabric, you can look at the farming, the production, the workers’ circumstances, the country of origin and the monitoring of chemicals/pesticides, to name a few.
 We pick fabrics that we are able to print here in the UK and that fulfil our criteria in different ways.
 This does not mean that this is where we stop researching different suppliers, fabrics or factories.
 We have to start somewhere and the journey ahead is long and meaningful!
 We will continue to explore different fabric options as we go on and deliver transparency along the way.

 The best thing would be to spin your own fabric (or just go naked!), the next best thing to wear undyed and unprinted fabrics, and after that comes printed and dyed fabrics where the social and environmental impact has been considered.
 There is no perfect answer, but there are tons of possibilities.

 Please read below where our fabrics are from.
 They are all digitally printed in the UK with printers that make an effort to lower their impact, with certified inks, and they correspond to one or more of our following criteria:

 - Audited factories (Fair Trade, Better Cotton Initiative, REACH or other)

 - Low transport miles